 The six members of the Gulf Cooperation Council (GCC) plan to introduce a VAT system in January 2018.
 The six member states of the GCC are Saudi Arabia, Kuwait, the United Arab Emirates (UAE), Qatar, Bahrain, and Oman.

 As mentioned in our introduction, on January 1, 2018, Saudi Arabia and the UAE both implemented a new VAT system.
-Bahrain as mentioned earlier is to do so on January 1, 2019.
-It is expected that remaining three member states of the GCC will follow during 2019.
-Reports in mid-2018 suggest that Qatar could possibly introduce the new 5% VAT system in early 2019.
+Bahrain as mentioned earlier did so on January 1, 2019.
+It is expected that remaining three member states of the GCC will follow during 2019 or early 2020.
 More here.

 In June 2018 Bangladesh proposed a 5% VAT on all types of ‘virtual business’ in its 2018-19 budget.

 The term ‘virtual business’ was later clarified to mean digital platforms such as Facebook, YouTube, and Google.